 Yaacov Agam has installed larger-than-life public sculptures in New York, Chicago, Paris, Strasbourg, Tel Aviv and many other locations around the world.
 In 2009, Agam created a monumental sculpture for the World Games in Koahsiung, Taiwan called “Peaceful Communication with the World.”

 Agam was honored with a significant career retrospective in 1980, “Beyond the Visible,” at the Solomon R. Guggenheim Museum in New York City.
 The artist has also been exhibited in the Museum of Modern Art , the Jewish Museum in New York City, and the Centre Pompidou in Paris.

 In September 2016, the Yaacov Agam Museum of Art opened in Rishon LeZion, Israel, placing Agam on the shortlist of artists who are honored with a namesake museum.
 Later that year, the Museum of Geometric and MADI Art in Dallas, Texas hosted the exhibition, “The Magic of Yaacov Agam” sponsored in part by The Park West Foundation.

 Success in Experimentation

 Agam works with a variety and combination of media including painting, drawing, sculpture, ceramics, jewelry, serigraphy, lithography, etching, and even stained glass.
-Most recently, Agam has begun to further his interactive aesthetic by incorporating digital technology into his kinetic artwork.
+Most recently, Agam has begun to further his interactive aesthetic by incorporating digital technology into his kinetic art.

-Park West Gallery CEO and Founder Albert Scaglione first met Agam in 1974, launching a tremendous friendship and artistic partnership that has endured and thrived for over four decades.
+Park West Gallery CEO and Founder Albert Scaglione first met Yaacov Agam in 1974, launching a tremendous friendship and artistic partnership that has endured and thrived for over four decades.
 As a witness to his spiritual and conceptual progression as an artist, Park West is honored to represent Agam.